Coronavirus: your car insurance questions answeredLast updated: 15th May 2020

 In light of the current health pandemic measures the Government have set to reduce the spread of Coronavirus, we know that a lot of our drivers will understandably have some questions and concerns about how this will affect their ingenie policy.

 We understand what an unsettling time this is and want to make sure we do all we can to keep you updated about any changes that could affect your car insurance.
 We've put together some FAQs to make sure our driving community have the answers they need during this time.

 I'm having difficulty making my insurance payments, what shall I do?

 We understand that things are difficult at the moment due to work uncertainties, so if you are unable to make your normal insurance payments or you're having financial difficulties due to Coronavirus, we may be able to help.
 Please call us on 0330 678 0652 and we can discuss the different options we have in place to help right now.

 I'm self-isolating, can I still arrange to get my black box fitted?

-As having a box in your car is a condition of your insurance, as soon as Government guidelines change, our team will be in contact with you to arrange your box fitting.
+As having a box in your car is a condition of your insurance, our team will be in contact with you to arrange your box fitting.

 We know this is a worrying time but please be reassured your insurance will continue to run as normal during this time.